ngetichnicholas/Car-Enthusiasm/README.md

-# Freshy Groceries
+# Car-Enthusiasm
 *****
 ### Description
-This is a web application for online groceries
+This is a web application for car displays

 ## Dependencies
 * django-bootstrap